-4. Good for All Company Sizes
+5. They Work for All Company Sizes

 If your business has one or two trucks in its fleet, the benefit of having even a single truck wrap out on the road outweighs the costs.
 Truck wraps can generate enough attention to make just a single wrap worthwhile.

 Wraps can also be placed on people’s personal vehicles.
 Some savvy companies have taken advantage of the gig economy by paying regular people to get a vehicle wrap installed on their car.
 Like a branded T-shirt for your car, the person drives around, displaying your message no matter where they go.
-With Even the smallest businesses can make a big impression on potential clients or customers.
+Even the smallest businesses can make a big impression on potential clients or customers.

-5. Update the Look of Older Trucks
+6. They Can Refresh the Look of Older Trucks

 If your company owns older trucks, they might start showing signs of aging and wear-and-tear.
 To keep your company’s image professional and updated, you can use a wrap to make the truck look visually appealing again.
 The wrap covers up blemishes, so the truck can hit the road without you having to worry that its appearance will reflect poorly on your company.

-- Information change.
-If your company’s information changes for whatever reason, it’s vital to update it on your truck.
-Updating a company’s phone number, address, website and email address allows people to contact you if they like what they see on the truck wrap.
+- Information change: If your company’s information changes for whatever reason, it’s vital to update it on your truck.
+Updating a company’s phone number, address, website or email address allows people to contact you if they like what they see on the truck wrap.
 Instead of having to redo your entire fleet truck wraps, you can update the portions of the wrap that deal with the information that needs to be changed.

-- Tweaks to logo and graphics.
-Whenever you make a change in your logo or graphics, you’ll want your trucks to reflect the changes, too.
+- Tweaks to logo and graphics: Whenever you make a change in your logo or graphics, you’ll want your trucks to reflect the changes, too.
 A non-updated logo or graphic can confuse viewers about the company’s imaging, hurting brand recognition.

-- Panel damage.
-As trucks are always on the go, it’s likely that panels will occasionally get damaged.
+- Panel damage: As trucks are always on the go, it’s likely that panels will occasionally get damaged.
 Whenever minor damage occurs, like a scratch or discoloration on a panel, a fresh panel can replace the damaged one quickly.

 When small alterations are not an option, a truck wrap can be removed entirely.
 Usually, the warranty for the wrap will cover the cost of removal.
-Additionally, it’s widely accepted that wraps should be swapped out for new ones every three years.
-A change in wraps reduces the chance of residue accumulating on a vinyl surface and makes sure that the underlying paint on the vehicle isn’t damaged.

 Tips for Truck Wraps